 Ed is from Bay Shore, NY.
 He began his adventures in polymer science as a high school student under Prof. Miriam Rafailovich at SUNY Stony Brook.
 After completing a bachelor's degree in Mechanical Engineering at Cornell in 2006, he moved to The University of Michigan and earned a Ph.D. in Macromolecular Science & Engineering, under the mentorship of Kenichi Kuroda, in 2011.
 Ed was also an NSF/JSPS visiting scholar at Nagoya University under Prof. Masami Kamigaito in 2010.
 Following a postdoc with Anne McNeil in Chemistry at Michigan, Ed joined the faculty at RPI in 2014.
-He is married to Gabrielle Todd and they have a daughter, Sophia, who is 2.5 years old and already loves polymer science.
+Ed is married to Gabrielle C. Todd and they have a daughter, Sophia, who was born in 2016.
 Link to Ed's CV

 Awards and Honors